Are you a workaholic?

 People often ask how I manage to run Home-Dzine Online, design and create projects, and still undertake workshops for DIY Divas.
 Could it be because I'm a workaholic?
 Are you a workaholic?

 For most workaholics there is no such thing as a day off, or a good nights sleep.
 There is always something that needs to be done, something that just can't wait.
-Even going out requires that you are somehow tapped in to your office or business - a pager in your pocket, an ipad in your car, a laptop at your side.
+Even going out requires that you are somehow tapped in to your office or business - a pager in your pocket, an ipad in your car, a keyboard accessory for your iPad, a laptop at your side.

 In our modern society everything is about success, whether personal or financial.
 People addicted to work are seen as smart, savy entrepreneurs.
 We are built to reward workaholism.
 It's normally the workaholics that are offered the promotion, who receive bonuses and get positive evaluations.